 Satisfactory Academic Progress (SAP) Policy

 Federal regulations require that the Financial Aid Office at the University of the District of Columbia (UDC) ensure financial aid recipients are making measurable academic progress toward their degree or certificate program.
-In general, UDC financial aid recipients must maintain a minimum cumulative Grade Point Average (GPA), complete 67% of all attempted study and may not exceed 150% of the timeframe required to obtain a degree or certificate.
+SAP is evaluated at the end of each semester.
+In general, UDC financial aid recipients must maintain a minimum cumulative Grade Point Average (GPA), complete 67% of all attempted coursework and may not exceed 150% of the timeframe required to obtain a degree or certificate.
 The specific requirements are defined below:

 Qualitative Academic Standard Requirement